Navaneeths2008/About-Me-and-My-interest/README.md

 > I am continuously building these skills through coursework, projects, and practical experience.

 ────────
-🎯 Areas of Interest
+## 🎯 Areas of Interest

-• Software Development
+- Software Development
-• Web Development
+- Web Development
-• Artificial Intelligence & Machine Learning
+- Artificial Intelligence & Machine Learning
-• Data Science
+- Data Science
-• Cybersecurity
+- Cybersecurity
-• Cloud & DevOps
+- Cloud & DevOps

+I'm currently exploring these areas to understand where I would like to specialize in the future.
 ────────

-📚 Currently Learning
+##📚 Currently Learning

 • Programming fundamentals
 • Web development